Filip1139/sage-9-timber/README.md

 Sage-9-timber is [Sage theme](https://github.com/roots/sage) version 9 made to work with [Timber](https://www.upstatement.com/timber/).

+For easy integrations and later compatibility, this repository aimed at making the minimum of changes possible to the original Sage 9 beta 4 in order to make Timber work.
+This theme has still blade template language support.

 **Sage 9 is in active development and is currently in beta.
 This initial fork used version Sage 9 beta 4.
 If you want a stable version of Sage ported to Timber, have a look at the [sage-timber](https://github.com/artifex404/sage-timber) project.**

 ## Features